neomedia6989/docs-2/docs/faq/shares.md

 ## Do you offer a free trial?

 Yes, every member is entitled to a free, five-day trial.
+Registerd members can access it by clicking on "Trial" link at the top of our [web portal](https://blackbeard.media/) or by clicking [here](https://blackbeard.media/free-trial).

 ## How do I use the service after I subscribe?